Rugged coastlines, stunning rolling hills, dramatic castles, and

 Days 7-9 - Discovering Dublin and home

-We return to the vibrant city of Dublin by rail and check into our hotel.
+We return to vibrant Dublin by rail and check into our hotel.

 century.
-Later, we are treated to a farewell dinner at 'The Merry Ploughboys."
+Later, we are treated to a farewell dinner at 'The Merry

 On Day 9, we return to Holyhead by ferry*,